-Omar Vulpinari is a transdisciplinary innovation and creative direction consultant.
-His work focuses on innovation research and strategy, service experience design, branding and communication, content design, and digital marketing.
-He works globally for NGOs, public institutions and corporations, adopting Design Thinking practices for user-centred solutions.
+Omar Vulpinari is an innovation design and creative direction consultant.
+His work focuses on innovation acceleration, branding and communication, service experience design.
+He works globally for NGOs, public institutions and corporations, adopting Design Thinking practices for people-centred solutions.

 He is also a design educator and curricula innovation consultant for universities and professional organizations around the world.

 He currently teaches Service Design in the Advanced Design post-graduate course at the University of Bologna and Communication Design in the Industrial Design under-graduate course of the University of the Republic of San Marino.

 From 2015 to 2016 he was Course Leader of MDes Service Design Innovation at the London College of Communication.
 In recent years he has been innovation consultant for the University of the Arts London, Ravensbourne College and the University of Bologna.
 In 2011 and 2012 he was nominator for The Sir Misha Black Medal and Award for Innovation in Design Education.

 From 1998 to 2013 Vulpinari held key roles at Fabrica, the Benetton research center founded by Luciano Benetton and Oliviero Toscani.

 He was Director of the Expanded Media Area (comprising the departments of Visual Communication, Interaction and Online Experience, Video, and Sound) and Head of the Visual Communication Department.